ouboumour/blogging/DevOps/rsync/rsync.md

 command -v rsync
 ```
 Both should return the utility absolute path, usually located at **/usr/bin/rsync**.
+If that's not the case, you can install the package **rsync** using apt, dnf,
+yum or whatever your package manager is depending on your Linux distros.

 #### Check SSH Connection to the target machine
 Since rsync uses the SSH protocol behind the scenes,